imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - Mean, Central Limit Theorem, Confidence interval (standard error)
 - Visualize the data (TODO: show ways to plot data to better visualize the data)

-### Training/Test split

-- Create the test set early as possible, even before cleaning the data
-- Be careful to not introduce any data leakage

 ### Handling Missing Data

 - Dropping columns with missing values or adding values by infering from the dataset or using default values for a given feature